The dreaded Leaving Do finally arrived.

-Ok, so maybe it wasn’t quite as horrendous as I’d feared, but the best thing to come out of it was actually this very diary, and even this was meant as a joke present.
-Abandoned on the bar next to my sister’s ‘Let’s Keep Him Out There Longer’ pot, there had been no name on the label, just a message: “Use this on your travels and quit putting all your issues online!”
-This was from one of my so-called friends.
-Am I really that bad?
-Well, the joke’s on them as I intend to make full use of it.
-Cheap therapy, right?
+Ok, so maybe it wasn’t quite as horrendous as I’d feared, but the best thing to come out of it was this diary.
+Abandoned on the bar next to my sister’s ‘Let’s Keep Him Out There Longer’ collection pot, there had been no name on the gift label, just a message: “Use this on your travels and quit putting all your issues online!”
+And this was from one of my so-called friends.

-I arrived at the pub early to sort out some decorations and get things ready.
-Is there anything more pathetic than blowing up balloons for your own party?
-I was relieved just to be let back in, to be honest, after all I’ve kinda dropped my boss – ex-boss – right in it by leaving at such short notice.
+I had arrived at the pub early to get things ready, and I honestly don’t think there can be anything more pathetic than blowing up balloons for your own party.
 I poured myself a quick double when the new girl wasn’t looking, and took a quick selfie to check my acting skills.
+I hadn’t taken one for a while.
 Would my ‘happy face’ convince people I was actually happy?
-After all, it was my first attempt at one for a while.

 Looking at the results, I should’ve won a bloody Oscar.
-There were realistically jolly dimples in my chubby cheeks, my blond hair was finally gelled into something resembling a style (giving the impression I cared) and there were even convincingly laughy blue eyes above my pig snout of a nose (as he liked to call it).
-In fact, by the time I left the pub I was actually disappointed to have fooled everyone so easily.
-Not one person asked me how I was!
+There were realistically jolly dimples in my fat cheeks, my blond hair was finally gelled into something resembling a style, giving the impression I gave a shit, and there were even convincingly cheerful blue eyes above my piggy nose, as he liked to call it.
+In fact, by the time the evening was over I was disappointed to have fooled everyone so easily.
+I don’t think anyone asked me how I was.
+Not properly anyway.

-Even though they had come to my party, I spent the whole evening wanting to apologise for being there.
-I knew that my big fake smile could do nothing to improve the look of my enormous moon-face (again, HIS words), and I struggled to make eye contact with anyone.
-After all, there was no hiding the chins that spilled over my collar or the flab that spilled over my belt, and I felt embarrassed just being in people’s eye-line.
-They’d probably all come just to check I was going anyway.
-Yet despite all this, I was way more relaxed with the Straights at the pub than I was when I moved onto the club afterwards to be amongst ‘my own kind’.
+I’m pretty sure they only came out to check I was actually leaving, and I spent the whole evening wanting to apologise for not having already gone.
+My big fake smile could do nothing to improve my enormous moon-face.
+Again, HIS words.
+There was no hiding the chins that spilled over my collar or the flab that spilled over my belt, and I felt embarrassed just being in people’s eye-line so I tried not to look at anyone.
+Yet despite all this, I was way more relaxed with all the Straights in the bar than I was when I moved on to be amongst ‘my own kind’ at the club.
 Because sometimes I really can’t stand the Gays.

 There, I said it.
 With only one exception that I can think of, every gay guy I’ve ever met has sucked.
 And not in a good way.
-With all those sideways looks and bitchy comments, it makes me wonder if it’s possible for a homo to be homophobic.
-Fake-tanned clones had displayed their talents on the dance floor like pumped up peacocks, gyrating in perfect rhythm, flicking over-processed hair, smoothing too-neat eyebrows, wearing jeans that looked spray-painted on and seductively peeling off barely-there-anyway vests.
+With all those sideways looks and bitchy comments, it’s enough to make a homo homophobic.
+Fake-tanned clones displayed their talents on the dance floor like pumped up peacocks, gyrating in perfect rhythm, flicking over-processed hair, smoothing drawn-on eyebrows, wearing jeans that looked spray-painted on and seductively peeling off barely-there-anyway vests.
 How could I feel anything other than inadequate?
 I couldn’t be more different if I tried.
-I finger-pointed my way through three consecutive Britney remixes whilst trying to keep my guts sucked in, and eventually wiped my pale and sweaty face on the sleeve of my ill-fitting non-designer jumper, and rejoined Michael at the bar to get my breath back.
-He’d immediately tutted.
+I finger-pointed my way through three consecutive Britney remixes whilst trying to keep my guts sucked in, and eventually wiped my pale and sweaty face on the sleeve of my ill-fitting, non-designer jumper before rejoining Michael at the bar to get my breath back.

-“Oh for Gaga’s sake, Kev.
+“Oh, for Gaga’s sake, Kev.
 You’re off to the other side of the world in the morning!
 TRY to enjoy yourself.”
-He patted my knee and sighed dramatically, pushing his curly hair from his eyes.
+He patted my knee and sighed dramatically, pushing his dark curly hair from his eyes.
 “If there was EVER a time for you to take a risk and do something crazy it would be now.
 Break out of your comfort zone.
-Do something you’ll regret in the morning!”
+Do something you’ll regret in the morning.”
 He nudged me and a wicked grin spread across his face.
 “Or someone.”

 He pointed across the bar to one of the many people out of my league.
 “What about him?
 He’s super cute.”

 “No chance,” I scoffed.
-“Just look at him!
+“Just look at him.
 Besides, I honestly couldn’t be less interested in men at the moment.
-I think HE turned me into a lesbian.”
+I think Phil turned me into a lesbian.”